PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

 position that is part of the allele definitions, the `Named Allele Matcher` produces a "Not called" for the affected gene since the sample matches neither the reference nor any defined variant.

-A different approach is taken for genes for which the defined variants affect drug toxicity .
+A different approach is taken for genes for which the defined variants affect drug toxicity.
 When these "undefined" variant calls are encountered, they will be treated as reference.
 This applies to:

 * CACNA1S
 * DPYD